 Overemphasizing risk attitudes undermines the scope of active policies for tackling unequal gender-based outcomes in the labor market.

 Evidence on the existence of gender differences in risk taking is not as strong as the beliefs about them.

 Author's main message

 The economics literature often treats gender differences in risk attitudes as conclusively demonstrated.
-Though most studies of risk preferences were conducted in a gambling/finances context, labor economists cite gender difference in risk aversion as an explanation for why women are less represented in high-level jobs.
+Though most studies of risk preferences have been conducted in a gambling/finances context, labor economists cite gender difference in risk aversion as an explanation for why women are less represented in high-level jobs.
 However, the size of observed differences in risk attitudes is too small to support the outcomes they are used to explain.
-And recent evidence finds fewer gender differences in risk attitudes than previously claimed, leaving more room for policies to tackle discrimination and support women’s participation in the labor market.
+And recent evidence finds fewer gender differences in risk attitudes than previously claimed, leaving more room for policies to tackle discrimination and support women's participation in the labor market.

 Gender differences in labor market outcomes have received considerable attention in the literature.
 Understanding why women are less represented than men in higher-level positions and why, on average, women earn less than men is crucial for informing policy interventions aimed at ending these differences.